SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-tokenflow-usage/README.md

 ```

 ## Cockpit administration tasks: Assign Role to your User
-Finally, as part of your Identity Provider, e.g. SAP ID Service, assign the deployed Role Collection(s) such as `Buildpack_API_Viewer` to your user as depicted in the screenshot below and as documented [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html).
+Finally, as part of your Identity Provider, e.g. SAP ID Service, assign the deployed Role Collection(s) such as `Tokenflow_Buildpack_API_Viewer` to your user as depicted in the screenshot below and as documented [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html).

 ![](../images/SAP_CP_Cockpit_AssignRoleCollectionToUser.png)